Hasan082/FastAPI-ToDo-API-with-PostGre-Database/README.md

 ## Notes

-- Ensure Python 3.9 or higher and SQLite are installed.
+- Ensure Python 3.9 or higher and PostgreSQL are installed.
 - Adjust database configuration (`database.py`) for production environments.
 - Securely manage `SECRET_KEY` and environment variables in production.